Blueguy51/moviedb/README.md

 # moviedb
-This project created by Timothyus Kevin Dewanto.
+This project was created by Timothyus Kevin Dewanto.
 <br>
 Permohonan Maaf:
 <br>